tramitit/guides/en/germany/change_of_business_registration.md

 ---
-title: "Change of business registration"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Germany"]
+categories:
-meta_title: ""
+- Germany
+date: '2024-06-07'
-description: "In-depth guide one how to change business registration in Germany."
+description: Learn how to update your business details with the Gewerbeamt if you relocate or change business type in Germany.
+Find required documents and procedure details.
 draft: false
+meta_title: 'Changing Business Registration in Germany: Procedure & Docs'
+title: 'Changing Business Registration in Germany: Procedure & Docs'
-translationKey: "germany-change_of_business_registration"
+translationKey: germany-change_of_business_registration
 ---

 ## Description
 ### What is it?